evkx/evkx.github.io/content/technology/wheels/_index.md

 ### Wheel size

-The size of a wheel affects the handling, comfort, speed, and energy efficiency of a car.
+The size of a wheel affects the handling, comfort, speed, and energy efficiency of a car, but most of all it affects the overall design and appearence of your EV.

+Most manufacturers lets the buyer choose from serverel wheel/tire options when ordering a new EV.
+Typical they have wheels in different sizes so the buyer can choose if they prefer design over range.

+Todays EVS are delivered with 16-23" depending on model.

 ## Tires